-While most mail providers support IMAP, a few still don't (including some well-known providers such as Hotmail).
+While most mail providers support IMAP, a few still don't.
 So first make sure that your mail provider supports IMAP.

 If your provider does not support IMAP and you still want to use an IMAP account, you must choose a new mail account provider (for instance, those sponsored in Thunderbird support IMAP), create an account, and then move your messages from your old POP account to your new IMAP account, as explained below.